Cloud Vulnerability DB

 A community-led vulnerabilities database

-CVE-2025-48989 is an Improper Resource Shutdown or Release vulnerability discovered in Apache Tomcat that makes it vulnerable to the 'Made You Reset' attack.
-The vulnerability affects multiple versions of Apache Tomcat: from 11.0.0-M1 through 11.0.9, from 10.1.0-M1 through 10.1.43, and from 9.0.0.M1 through 9.0.107.
-The vulnerability was disclosed on August 13, 2025 (Apache List).
+CVE-2025-48989 is an Improper Resource Shutdown or Release vulnerability discovered in Apache Tomcat that makes it vulnerable to the 'made you reset' attack.
+The vulnerability affects multiple versions of Apache Tomcat: versions 11.0.0-M1 through 11.0.9, 10.1.0-M1 through 10.1.43, and 9.0.0.M1 through 9.0.107, with older EOL versions potentially affected as well.
+The vulnerability was disclosed on August 13, 2025 (NVD).

 Source: This report was generated using AI